Colorado Rockies minor league players: Jared Thomas

 Jared Alan Thomas (born July 1, 2003) is an American professional baseball outfielder in the Colorado Rockies organization.

 Thomas grew up in Waxahachie, Texas and attended Waxahachie High School.
 Thomas played two seasons of college baseball for the Texas Longhorns.
 He batted .321 with four home runs, 29 RBIs, and 10 stolen bases during his freshman season.
 Thomas was named first-team All-Big 12 Conference after hitting .349 with 15 doubles, 16 home runs, and 18 stolen bases as a sophomore.

 Thomas was selected in the second round of the 2024 Major League Baseball draft by the Colorado Rockies.
-Thomas was assigned to the Fresno Grizzlies of the Single-A California League to begin his professional career.
+He signed with the team for $2 million.
+Thomas was assigned to the Fresno Grizzlies of the Single-A California League to begin his professional career and hit .333 across eight games.
+He opened the 2025 season with the Spokane Indians of the High-A Northwest League and was promoted to the Hartford Yard Goats of the Double-A Eastern League in June.
+Across 118 games between both teams, Thomas hit .300 with 14 home runs, 60 RBI and 33 stolen bases.
+After the season, he played in the Arizona Fall League with the Salt River Rafters.
+Thomas opened the 2026 season on the injured list while recovering from offseason wrist surgery.